There are different types and causes of hair loss (alopecia). Hereditary hair loss runs in families and is common and normal.

 Various supplements are often advised by health clinics.
 However, the only useful study on a supplement featured saw palmetto extract and the results were inconclusive.

 If any you want to try dietary supplements, those most likely to help are vitamins A and C, biotin, zinc and iron.

 Wigs, hair pieces or hair transplantation

 Cosmetics such as hair sprays or hair colouring products, wigs and hair pieces can be effective to hide area with hair thinning.
-Hair transplantation is also becoming more popular but not everyone is suitable for this procedure.
+Hair transplantation has become more popular but not everyone is suitable for this procedure and it is expensive.
 Talk to your doctor to find out whether these treatments are suitable for you.

 How can I prevent hereditary hair loss?

 Hereditary hair loss is part of your genetic blueprint.
 While there isn't anything you can do to change your genes, there are a few things you can do that may help keep your hair healthy and strong for longer.

 Hair is made up of a form of protein (keratin), the same one found in fingernails and toenails.
 There are also a number of other chemical substances such as calcium, copper, zinc and iron as well as a small amount of fat in hair.